POLM 5001 [0.5 CR]: Parliament and Parties in Canada

 A strategic approach to developing and executing political campaigns (national, regional, local and issue-based), including: campaign ethics; campaign organization; use of new technology and social media; fundraising and budget; development and delivery of messages; GOTV efforts; policy and platform; issue management; tour; innovations and trends.

 POLM 5012 [0.5 CR]: Advocacy and Government Relations in Canada

-Through applied exercises, case studies and a project with an external organization, students will build knowledge and skills required for advocacy and government relations in the private and voluntary sectors.
+Through applied exercises, case studies, and a project with an external organization, students will build the knowledge and skills required for advocacy and government relations in the private and voluntary sectors.

 Also offered at the undergraduate level, with different requirements, as POLM 4012, for which additional credit is precluded

 POLM 5013 [0.5 CR]: Political Management and the Media

 An examination of the organization and practices of major media.
 Coverage of public officials, public policy issues, and legislative battles, paying particular attention to the current and seismic changes in the media as agencies of public address, and the consequences for politics and governance.

 Note: This course is not offered in 2023-24